etengo/Ethem-Enes-G-men/README.md

-# Ethem-Enes-G-men
+# Ethem-Enes-Gocmen
-I am interested in cybersecurity, Linux OS, network technologies, SQL and programming.
-I am hold various certifications in these areas.
+I graduated second in my class from the Cyber Security Technology program at Gazi University.
+I completed a three-month long-term voluntary internship in the IT department of Faf Vana.
+During this time, I gained both field and office experience.
+I am interested in cybersecurity, Linux OS, network technologies, and programming, and I hold various certifications in these areas.
+As someone who is eager to learn and focused on continuously improving my technical skills, I am looking to advance my career in a position where I can contribute effectively.